-Students planning to transfer to a four-year institution should note two possible options.
-Those planning to transfer to Bachelor of Science degrees in business should complete the Associate of Science Degree.
+Students planning to transfer to a four-year institution should complete the Associate of Science Degree.
 Students should verify, in advance, which electives their transfer institution of choice will accept.
-Students planning to transfer to the University of Arkansas - Fort Smith's Bachelor of Applied Science degree may prefer to complete an Associate of Applied Science in Business Administration.

 This degree can be completed entirely online.

 Office Manager Office Support Technician Small Business Manager